 - Unplug all OTHER USB accessories from your computer except for your iDevice.
 Try each USB port to see if one works.

 - Restart Everything, including your computer AND your iDevice.

 - Press and hold the Sleep/Wake button until the red slider appears.

 - Drag the slider to turn your device completely off.

 - After the iDevice turns off, press and hold the Sleep/Wake button again until you see the Apple logo.

-- Disconnect your iPhone from computer and close the iTunes.
-Connect your device again and launch iTunes This is the easiest solution that have worked for some users.
+- Disconnect your iPhone from the computer and close the iTunes.
+Connect your device again and launch iTunes.
+This is the easiest solution that has worked for some users.

 - Next, make sure that you are using the latest version of iTunes on your Windows computer.
-If you don’t know about the version or recent updates, open iTunes on your computer and click on Now, select Check for Updates.
-Follow the on scree instructions to update your iTunes to latest version.
+If you don’t know about the version or recent updates, open iTunes on your PC and click on Now, select Check for Updates.
+Follow the on-screen instructions to update your iTunes to the latest version.

-- If iTunes is properly installed and working, check for the recent Updates for Windows.
-There are different methods to check the Updates on different versions of windows such as Windows 7, 8 and Windows 10.
+- If iTunes is correctly installed and working, check for any new Updates for Windows.
+There are different methods to check the Updates on various versions of Windows such as Windows 7, 8 and Windows 10.

 - Turn OFF your iDevice before removing the SIM card